 Hiking to Table Rock in Pisgah National Forest

-Hiking to the Table Rock from the bottom is about one mile.
+Hiking to the top of Table Rock from the bottom is about one mile, where you’ll be 3,950 feet above sea level.
+It’s open every year from the first day of April through December 31st.
 We were told it was a “moderate” hike and I’m sure it is for the average, frequent hiker.
 Yet it felt like slightly more than moderate to someone inexperienced as we climbed rocks and navigated past roots on an ever-inclining path.

 The boulders at the top of the mountain look like a table or spire depending on your vantage point.
 If you spot any wildlife along the way – either on the drive to the starting point of Table Rock through Pisgah National Forest or on your hike – it’s likely to be wild turkeys, whitetail deer, black bears (rare, but possible), squirrels or birds.